 The secretary is nominated by the DVC (Learning and Teaching) who is responsible for secretariat support.
-Papers will normally be available at least seven days in advance of a meeting.
-Draft minutes will normally be available within seven days of a given meeting.
+Papers are normally available at least seven days in advance of a meeting.
+Draft minutes are normally available within seven days of a given meeting.
 Unconfirmed minutes will be distributed to members thereafter for approval at the next meeting.